My Wicked, Wicked Ways: The Legend of Errol Flynn

 My Wicked, Wicked Ways is a 1985 American TV movie based on My Wicked, Wicked Ways, the best selling memoir of Errol Flynn, with Duncan Regehr as Flynn and Barbara Hershey as Lili Damita.

 Plot

 In 1935 Errol Flynn arrives in Los Angeles to take up a contract with Warner Bros.
 He plays a corpse in The Case of the Curious Bride, which impresses Jack Warner enough to cast Flynn in the lead of Captain Blood.
-He falls in love with fading film star Lily Damita.
+He falls in love with fading film star Lili Damita.